osmandapp/web/main/docs/user/personal/myplaces.md

 </Tabs>

-[Favorites](../personal/favorites.md) is one of OsmAnd's useful features that allows you to save places that are important to you and access them quickly.
+[Favorites](../personal/favorites.md) is one of OsmAnd's useful features that allows you to save places important to you and access them quickly.
 By marking places as favorites, you can navigate to them through the *My Places* menu without having to search for them every time.
-All favorite places are organized in folders, making it easy to manage, edit, search and view them on the map.
+All favorite places are organized in folders, making it easy to manage, edit, search, and view them on the map.

 <br/>